WindhoverLabs/auto-yamcs/README.md

 the following messages at the end:
 ```
 INFO:xtce_generator:Writing xtce object to file...
-INFO:xtce_generator:XTCE file has been written to "../../airliner/tools/yamcs-cfs/src/main/yamcs/mdb/cfs.xml"
+INFO:xtce_generator:XTCE file has been written to "airliner/build/bebop2/sitl/target/commander_workspace/mdb/cfs.xml"
 ```

-As you can see auto-yamcs writes an XTCE file called `cfs.xml` to the yamcs-cfs configuration.
+As you can see auto-yamcs writes an XTCE file called `cfs.xml` to worskapce configuration.

 6. Run YAMCS
    **NOTE**:Ensure you have the `JAVA_HOME` environment variable set on your system.
 ```
-cd ../..
-cd airliner/tools/yamcs-cfs
+cd airliner/build/bebop2/sitl/target
-mvn yamcs:run
+make start-yamcs
 ```
+**NOTE**: As stated above, YAMCS _must_ be installed in order for the `make start-yamcs` command to work.

-After running `mvn yamcs:run`, you should see the following message:
+After running `make start-yamcs`, you should see the following message:
 ```
 ...
 17:38:22.754 yamcs-cfs [1] YamcsServerInstance Awaiting start of service XtceTmRecorder